ionos-cloud/terraform-provider-ionoscloud/README.md

 ![Alt text](.github/IONOS.CLOUD.BLU.svg?raw=true "Title")

+**NOTE:**
+_Please consider using Terraform IonosCloud Provider v6 releases that are using IONOS Cloud API Version 6, the latest stable API version.
+New features and improvements will be integrated in IONOS Cloud API Version 6._

 # IONOS Cloud Terraform Provider

 The IonosCloud provider gives the ability to deploy and configure resources using the IonosCloud APIs.